rmsander/learning-machine_learning/README.md

-# Tutoring for Machine Learning
+# Learning Machine Learning

-This repository is a guide I use for tutoring with machine learning, computer vision, operating systems, and programming.
+Welcome!
+This repository is built for anyone interested in learning more about different facets of machine learning.
+Whether you want to learn more about native Python, C++, or the advanced tutorials or algorithms driving state-of-the-art in machine learning and artificial intelligence today, my goal is for this repository to be a resource for your learning in these fields.

+I've also been working on an open-source guide for machine learning and AI.
+You can find it [here](https://docs.google.com/document/d/1XS8DIW_nVHKe8Gfp6hK24GMVcaM4TKbZCMEVxJfdG7Y/edit?usp=sharing) as a set of google docs, as well as [here](https://rmsander.github.io/documentation/index.html) as part of my personal website.
+Both of these are continuously evolving and will have more content added to them in time.

 ## Installation
 For full use of all Jupyter notebooks and libraries, please install requirements using either `conda` or `pip`: